choralakari/choralakari-archive/others/ai_assisted_poems.md

 A breath once held eternally.

 ---
-24. Am I to Be Blamed (Incipit: They're chasing me, they're chasing, no, they must not catch me, I have enough money now...)
+**24\.
+Am I to Be Blamed** (Incipit: They're chasing me, they're chasing, no, they must not catch me, I have enough money now...)
 Poetic adaptation of a declamation piece; Meter: 3.6.6.6.10.10
 Tune: Come Again (Dowland)